 Certain items, by virtue of their nature and amount, are disclosed separately in order for the user to obtain a proper understanding of the financial information.
 These items relate to events or circumstances that are not related to normal trading activities and are labelled collectively as 'non-trading items'.
-Non-trading items include restructuring costs, gains and losses on disposals of tangible assets, gains and losses on lease modifications and internal strategic business reviews.
-Non-trading items are disclosed in note 7 to the financial statements.
+Non-trading items include restructuring costs, gains and losses on disposals of tangible assets and internal strategic business reviews.
+Non-trading items are disclosed in Note 7 to the financial statements.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021